 - Focus on core business.
 Outsourcing e-commerce functions allows you to strategize more on how to scale your business and improve your products.

 - Access to highly-skilled teams.
 With outsourcing, you get to work with highly skilled teams that can handle tasks better at a lower cost.

 - Quicker turnaround time.
 You won’t have to worry about delivering your products on time again since your outsourcing team can help you accomplish that now.

 - More flexibility.
 You can work with your outsourced team anywhere and scale them according to your demands.

 - Higher productivity.
 More so, outsourcing increases the productivity and efficiency of your operations.

 - Security risks.
-Outsourcing can expose you to data and cybersecurity risks that can affect your company greatly.
+Outsourcing can expose you to data and cybersecurity risks that greatly affect your company.
 This is why it’s best to talk to your provider about how you can secure your team’s operations.

 - Lack of control.
 Especially when offshoring, you lack total control over your functions since you share them with your outsourcing partner.
 However, you can negotiate ways to co-manage your remote team better.

 - Concerns on intellectual property.
-Also, you might have concerns about the intellectual property over the systems, content, and designs created by your offshore staff.
+Also, you might have concerns about the intellectual property of the systems, content, and designs created by your offshore staff.